graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

   consistency error.
 - Return {plan}.

-This represents a concrete object value that'll be passed later; e.g. the result of the parent resolver when the parent resolver does not return a plan.
-Like all plans it actually represents a batch of values; you can `.get(attrName)` to get a plan that resolves to the relevant attribute value from the value plan.

 Note: `__ValuePlan` has an underscore prefix since users should never use it; it's an internal plan.

-Note: this plan is never executed; it's purely internal - we populate the value as part of the algorithm - see {GetValuePlanId} and {PopulateValuePlan}.
+Note: This plan is never executed; it's purely internal - we populate the value as part of the algorithm - see {GetValuePlanId} and {PopulateValuePlan}.

+### Branch plan

 BranchPlan(aether):

 - TODO: this'll allow branching between multiple other plans, e.g. in the case of a union/interface, but also based on custom user logic (e.g. fetching different things depending on your billing level, or only showing certain things if your authorization allows that).

+### Plan aether query

 PlanAetherQuery(aether):